Content on this page was generated by AI and has not been manually reviewed.

 What is BIG-IP Edge Client?

 Big IP Edge Client is the end-user software that establishes a secure connection from a device to BIG-IP APM, enabling secure remote access to internal apps with policy-based controls.
-Hoxx vpn microsoft edge
+India vpn chrome extension

 How does Edge Client differ from other VPN clients?